-You friend has no right to challenge this subsequent sale based on that notarized agreement.
-Now the buyer accrued an absolute right in the property.
-He is the bonafide purchaser, and the law will protect his right first [Ramesh Vajabhai Rabari v.
+You have sold the land by executing a valid sale deed, hence, the buyer has obtained an absolute right in the property.
+He is the bonafide purchaser, therefore, the law will protect his right first [Ramesh Vajabhai Rabari v.
 Pratiksha Real Estate (P) Ltd., (2014) 12 SCC 190].

 Specific performance of the contract

 Your friend cannot enforce this agreement by invoking the provisions of the Specific Relief Act (SRA).
 Section 34, 20 and 41 of the Specific Relief Act provides some relief to the party of the agreement.
 If there is valid agreement then its party can seek specific performance of the contract, declaration of right and injunction under the aforesaid sections.

 If one party to the contract willfully refuses to perform his duty, then another party can seek specific performance and injunction under section 34 and 41 of the SRA.
 But in your case, there is no valid contract between you and your friend.
 Consequently, he cannot get any relief under the SRA.

 In T.G.
 Ashok Kumar v.
 Govindammal, (2010) 14 SCC 370 the Supreme Court held that the buyer would not get any legal right in the property unless the sale deed is duly registered and attested by the witness.

 This agreement has no element of a valid sale deed because your friend did not pay the consideration and proper stamp duty.
 When ownership of the land transfers from seller to purchaser, government levies stamp duty.

 The government collects that revenue by registering a sale deed.
 Hence, it is mandatory to execute a sale deed instead of making a personal agreement in respect of the transfer of immovable property.